Do you need to hide your Firebase API keys for Ionic apps?

 There you can choose

-that the Firebase database will only accept requests for people writing from
+database will only accept requests for people writing from that domain.

 Android apps and